• Skip to content

 This influential group of kids requires applicable and relevant teaching for living in a confusing world.

 Teens need hope.
-Make an effort to be aware of the issues of the day so the church can offer a Biblical response to the pressures these kids endure.
+Make an effort to be aware of the day’s issues so the church can offer a Biblical response to the pressures these kids endure.

 Teens want to be accepted.
 Strive to create an inviting youth culture and environment that attracts teens by being welcoming, accepting, and without fear of judgment.